roydon-luo/CPIFuse/README.md

 # CPIFuse: Toward realistic color and enhanced textures in color polarization image fusion
+## Dataset preparation
-The source code and dataset will be available before June 2025.
+CPIF-dataset is released in this [link](https://pan.baidu.com/s/1TBPooiN_YhYvdm9zdEBZNw?pwd=2025) The source code will be available before June 2025.